sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

     reg delete HKLM\system\ControlSet001\Control\CI\Policy /v ManufacturingMode
     ```

 The manufacturing registry key is now removed.
-You can check in the Registry Editor to double check that the key has been removed.
+You can check the Registry Editor to double check that the key has been removed.

 On your Windows 10 S PC in audit mode: